xcruxiex/PowercordThemes/README.md

 <!-- {% capture string_with_newlines %} -->

-These are all the themes i have picked up from other devs throwing them out, or made by my own.
+These are all the Addons i have picked up from other devs throwing them out, or made by my own.
 I hope you enjoy! :)

 <!-- {% endcapture %} -->